Georgia Bulldogs: Women's tennis

 UGA alumnus Jeff Wallace coached the Georgia Women's Tennis program from 1985 through 2023 and was then the winningest NCAA women's tennis coach with six National Championships (2 NCAA, 4 USTA/ITA Indoor) and an 814-198 record.
 Former Georgia men's tennis national champion Drake Bernstein became head coach in 2024.
 He earned SEC Coach of the Year and his team won the NCAA team championship and SEC Championship in his second year coaching.
 Recently the woman's teams have won three NCAA team championships (1994, 2000, and 2025), five ITA Indoor Championships (1994, 1995, 2002, 2019, and 2025) and ten SEC titles, while individual players have won several individual NCAA titles, and Dasha Vidmanova was named the 2025 SEC Female Athlete of the Year, the first women’s tennis player in SEC history to receive the award.
 The NCAA Women's Tennis Championship has been held in Athens three times.

 Track & field and cross country

 Men's track & field

-Notable UGA men's track and field athletes include Olympic gold medalist Forrest Towns and bronze medalist Reese Hoffa.
+Notable UGA men's track and field athletes include Olympic gold medalist Forrest Towns, silver medalist Norman Edwards, and bronze medalists Elija Godwin and Reese Hoffa.

 Former UGA coach Petros Kyprianou guided the UGA men's track and field team to the 2018 NCAA men's Division I Outdoor Track and Field Championship title.